 #05.
 Join blog community sites

-There are some great blog community websites around right now, and new ones are cropping up all of the time, however, just be careful not to put too much of your energy in using them.
+There are some great blog community websites around right now, and new ones are cropping up all of the time, however, just be careful not to put too much of your energy into using them all.

 The trick is to find the ones most relevant to your niche, and the most popular (active) ones.

-From my own experiences, I’ve had some success with sites like BizSugar and Inbound.org.
+From my own experiences, I’ve had some success with sites like BizSugar, Inbound.org, and GrowthHackers.

 These sites are great for not just promoting your own blog content, but for also engaging with other bloggers and influencers, providing value and helping others, thus ‘potentially’ driving new readers back to your own blog.

-Please don’t tell me you still haven’t jumped on the YouTube band wagon!
+Please don’t tell me you still haven’t jumped on the YouTube bandwagon yet!

 YouTube is considered to be the 2nd largest search engine on the web, processing more than 3 billion searches per month.

-Creating YouTube videos is something that every blogger should be doing right now.
+Creating YouTube videos is something that every blogger, online business owner, freelancer, should be doing right now.

-Video marketing is HUGE business and can help YOU not only drive traffic, but tap into one of the largest resource providers on the web.
+Video marketing is a HUGE deal and can help YOU not only drive traffic but tap into one of the largest resource providers on the web.